While writing an example program for my reactive-banana library, I’ve stumbled on a problem concerning simultaneous events.

 after :: Event a -> Event a

-with the property that the event after e
+with the property that the event after e always happens

-always happens a tad later than the event e
+a tad later than the event e and that this property

-and so on.
-I have a feeling that this combinator might be impossible to implement, though.
-At the moment, my library only offers an operation orderedDuplicate
+this combinator might be impossible to implement, though.
+At the moment,

-Also, on could make the implicit guarantee that accumulate
+Also, on could make the implicit guarantee that

-always delays the result with respect to the input events; but I think it’s better if the programmer has to make this explicit with an after
+input events; but I think it’s better if the programmer has to make this

 If you are an aspiring Haskell programmer interested in FRP and are beginning to worry whether this makes FRP infeasible: worry not, there are other ways to express this particular problem (exercise!).

-And besides: this problem doesn’t go away when you switch to the imperative style!
-You still have to worry whether other events that depend on ewillDecrement
+And besides: this problem doesn’t go away when you switch to the

-should be executed before or after the counter has been decremented.
-I think it’s actually a cool thing that my program refuses to work at all if I forget to specify that.
+that my program refuses to work at all if I forget to specify that.

 Even a tiny bit of FRP is better than no FRP, and I believe it is beneficial to publicize a dead simple but working FRP library to get everyone on board first.
 We can always worry about the tricky stuff (richness of semantics, dynamic events, …) later.